mateosss/scsth/source/board/basalt.md

       for(level = 3 - 1; level >= && patch_valid; level--) {
         float scale = 2 ** level;
         out_aff2.b() /= scale;
-        // TODO: Heavy stuff, computes interpolated intensity and x-y gradients for each point in pattern51
+        // TODO@low@code: Heavy stuff, computes interpolated intensity and x-y gradients for each point in pattern51
         // then compute jacobian (with a weird operation to grad.row(i) and an offset to pattern coordinates)
         // then computes (H_inv * J)^T whatever that is, with H being something like the hessian?
 H = J^2
         // uses ldlt (cholesky) and solveInPlace() (which solver?) for calculating H_inv